 The Waterkeeper responsible for founding the Swim Guide, Lake Ontario Waterkeeper is a Toronto-based charity that has achieved global impact through its projects.
 Founded in 2001, the Lake Ontario Waterkeeper has worked on a range of water-related issues, from sewage contamination to microplastics to the Darlington nuclear plant refurbishment.

 Lake Ontario Waterkeeper will be monitoring the Toronto Harbour in 2017.
 Swimming is prohibited in the Toronto Harbour, but it is used by thousands of recreational water users.
 Three separate locations are sampled: Rees St. Slip, Marina 4, and Bathurst Quay.
 Toronto Harbour is one of the few locations in Swim Guide that caters specifically to boaters as opposed to swimmers.
+Lake Ontario Waterkeeper is also running a water quality monitoring program in Kingston, ON.
+Click below for more information on Kingston and Frontenac water quality.

 phone: 1 (416) 861-1237